RecDCL: Dual Contrastive Learning for Recommendation: Conclusion

 \section{Conclusion}

 In this work, we theoretically reveal the connection of the objective between BCL and FCL and show a cooperative benefit by using them both, which motivates us to develop a dual CL called RecDCL that jointly optimizes BCL and FCL training objectives to learn informative representations for recommendation.
 Then we investigate the two desired properties of representation --- alignment and uniformity --- in FCL objectives for CF, and perform data augmentation on output vectors for robustness in BCL objective.
 Extensive experiments on four public datasets and an industrial dataset show the superiority of our proposal considering the FCL objectives.
 We hope RecDCL could attract the CF community's attention to the learning paradigm toward FCL perspective representation properties.
-In the future, we will investigate other CL-based training objectives that also favor feature-wise perspectives to improve effectiveness and efficiency. \begin{acks} This work has been supported by Technology and Innovation Major Project of the Ministry of Science and Technology of China under Grant 2022ZD0118600, Natural Science Foundation of China (NSFC) 62276148, NSFC for Distinguished Young Scholar 61825602 and the New Cornerstone Science Foundation through the XPLORER PRIZE. \end{acks}
+In the future, we will investigate other CL-based training objectives that also favor feature-wise perspectives to improve effectiveness and efficiency.